 If you are using an electric heater, plug it straight into the wall socket.
 Plugging it into an extension lead can cause it to overheat.

-3. Don’t sit right next to it
+3. Don’t sit right next to your heater

 On freezing days, you may want to cosy up to your heater, but this increases the chances of it falling onto you, or setting fire to your chair or clothes.

-Stay at least one metre away.
+Stay at least one metre away to stay safe.

-4. Be careful where you place it
+4. Be careful where you place your heater

 Don’t place your electric heater on an uneven surface or somewhere there is a lot of flammable material.
 We once walked into an office where an electric heater was snugly nestled in between two piles of printer paper!